 Duties and responsibilities of the Board have been disclosed under the heading “Management Structure” in Form 56-1 and the Company’s annual report.

-Transactions between the Company and its related parties which may give rise to a conflict of interest are scrutinized by the Audit and Risk Committee and if necessary, the approval to enter into such transactions is sought from the Board of Directors and/or shareholders.
+Transactions between the Company and its related parties which may give rise to a conflict of interest are scrutinized by the Audit, Risk and Corporate Governance Committee and if necessary, the approval to enter into such transactions is sought from the Board of Directors and/or shareholders.
 Any director or management who has an interest in, or is related to, such transaction will not participate in the decision-making process.

 Such transactions are made on terms and pricing that has been negotiated on an arm’s length basis.
 In the event that the price is unavailable, the Company will then rely on the report of an independent appraiser appointed by the Company to value important related party transactions to arrive at a pricing which is fair to both the Company and the related party.